karlok/godotui-essentials/README.md

 # GodotUI Essentials

 A work-in-progress, simple, lightweight add-on for Godot 4.3+ that provides ready-to-use UI components and placeholder art for 2D game development.
+(Briefly tested with Godot 4.4, and it seems to work; made some changes to eliminate some warnings, etc. Documentation is updated accordingly.)

 ## Features